-For any other religious wedding, it is likely that you will need to attend a Register Office to give notice of marriage.
-You will need to make an appointment at your local Register Office, or if you or your partner are subject to immigration control then you will need to give notice of marriage at a Designated Register Office.
+For any other religious wedding, it is likely that you will need to attend a Register Office to Give Notice of marriage.
+You will need to make an appointment at your local Register Office, or if you or your partner are subject to immigration control then you will need to Give Notice of at a Designated Register Office.

 You will need to check whether your chosen religious premises have an Authorised Person who is able to register the marriage.
 If they do not then you will need to have a Registrar attend your ceremony to legally register the marriage.